wahyurejeki/midtrans_sdk_v4/README.md

 ## Usage

-To use this plugin, add `midtrans_sdk` as a dependency in your [pubspec.yaml](https://flutter.dev/docs/development/packages-and-plugins/using-packages) file.
+To use this plugin, add `midtrans_sdk_v4` as a dependency in your [pubspec.yaml](https://flutter.dev/docs/development/packages-and-plugins/using-packages) file.

 ## Getting started